cairo-book/cairo-book/src/ch16-05-02-randomness.md

 ## Add Pragma as a Dependency

-Edit your cairo project's `Scarb.toml` file to include the path to import Pragma.
+Edit your cairo project's `Scarb.toml` file to include the path to use Pragma.

 ```toml
 [dependencies]